alexjhan/my-metal-roadmap/SETUP_DATABASE.md

 CREATE POLICY "Users can delete their own customizations" ON roadmap_customizations FOR DELETE USING (auth.uid() = user_id);

+-- Políticas RLS para propuestas de edición (NUEVAS) CREATE POLICY "Anyone can view proposals" ON edit_proposals FOR SELECT USING (true);

+CREATE POLICY "Authenticated users can create proposals" ON edit_proposals FOR INSERT WITH CHECK (auth.uid() = user_id);

+CREATE POLICY "Only proposal author can update" ON edit_proposals FOR UPDATE USING (auth.uid() = user_id);

+-- Políticas RLS para votos en propuestas (NUEVAS) CREATE POLICY "Anyone can view proposal votes" ON proposal_votes FOR SELECT USING (true);

+CREATE POLICY "Authenticated users can vote" ON proposal_votes FOR INSERT WITH CHECK (auth.uid() = user_id);

+CREATE POLICY "Users can update their own votes" ON proposal_votes FOR UPDATE USING (auth.uid() = user_id);

+-- Políticas RLS para comentarios en propuestas (NUEVAS) CREATE POLICY "Anyone can view proposal comments" ON proposal_comments FOR SELECT USING (true);

+CREATE POLICY "Authenticated users can comment" ON proposal_comments FOR INSERT WITH CHECK (auth.uid() = user_id);

+CREATE POLICY "Users can update their own comments" ON proposal_comments FOR UPDATE USING (auth.uid() = user_id);
 ```

 ### 5. Configurar Vercel